 Welcome to Central Asia!
-Upon arrival to Tashkent Airport, we will meet you and transfer to hotel for rest after flight.
-Rest of the day is at your leisure!
+Upon arrival to Tashkent Airport, we will meet you and transfer you to the hotel.
+Rest of the day is at your leisure!!
 Overnight in Tashkent.

 After breakfast a full day sightseeing in Tashkent, visit the old part of the city - Khast Imam complex as well as possessing a rich Islamic Library with immense Osman Koran VII, Chorsu Bazaar, Kukeldash Madrasah.
 Afternoon visit Independence (Mustakillik) Square with governmental buildings, A. Navoi Theater Square, A. Temur Museum and Square.
 Overnight in Tashkent.